stvhwrd/Strava.widget/README.md

   widgetEnable  :         true
   # Your Strava user ID.
 It's at the end of your profile page URL.
   myid          :         "XXX"
   # Your Strava authorization token.
 Get one here: https://www.strava.com/settings/api.
-If you keep using mine, you will see my stats.
-Those aren't very impressive :)
   token         :         "XXXX"
   # Distance units: KM for kilometers or M for miles.
   units         :         "KM"
   # Your yearly biking goal in kilometers.
   yearlygoal    :         "4000"
   # Vertical distance from top left corner of the screen.
 Set it to 0 if you're using this widget within Sidebar meta-widget.
-No need to put it inside Sidebar folder!
+There is no need to put it inside Sidebar folder.
   top           :         "0"
   # Horizontal distance from top left corner of the screen.
 Set it to 0 if you're using this widget within Sidebar meta-widget.
-No need to put it inside Sidebar folder!
+There is no need to put it inside Sidebar folder.
   left          :         "0"
 ```

-If you don't edit these, the widget will show my statistics.
-(Which aren't that impressive at all!)

-It supports flex positioning, easy background blur and tons of probably very poorly written code.
+The widget currently supports flex positioning, easy background blur and contains tons of probably very poorly written code.

-This is a fork of Piotr Gajos' widget.
+##### This is a fork of Piotr Gajos' widget.
 [See Pe8er's other widgets](https://github.com/Pe8er/Ubersicht-Widgets)